Amphastar Pharmaceuticals (AMPH)

 6. Revenue Growth

 We at StockStory place the most emphasis on long-term growth, but within healthcare, a half-decade historical view may miss recent innovations or disruptive industry trends.
-Amphastar Pharmaceuticals’s annualized revenue growth of 9.7% over the last two years is below its five-year trend, but we still think the results were respectable.
+Amphastar Pharmaceuticals’s recent performance shows its demand has slowed as its annualized revenue growth of 5.4% over the last two years was below its five-year trend.
+We’re wary when companies in the sector see decelerations in revenue growth, as it could signal changing consumer tastes aided by low switching costs.
+Amphastar Pharmaceuticals Year-On-Year Revenue Growth

-Looking ahead, sell-side analysts expect revenue to grow 1.1% over the next 12 months, a deceleration versus the last two years.
-This projection is underwhelming and implies its products and services will face some demand challenges.
+Looking ahead, sell-side analysts expect revenue to grow 11.2% over the next 12 months, an improvement versus the last two years.
+This projection is noteworthy and implies its newer products and services will catalyze better top-line performance.

 7. Operating Margin

-Looking at the trend in its profitability, Amphastar Pharmaceuticals’s operating margin rose by 9 percentage points over the last five years, as its sales growth gave it operating leverage.
-Zooming into its more recent performance, however, we can see the company’s margin has decreased by 9.3 percentage points on a two-year basis.
+Analyzing the trend in its profitability, Amphastar Pharmaceuticals’s operating margin rose by 6.7 percentage points over the last five years, as its sales growth gave it operating leverage.
+Zooming into its more recent performance, however, we can see the company’s margin has decreased by 7.7 percentage points on a two-year basis.
 If Amphastar Pharmaceuticals wants to pass our bar, it must prove it can expand its profitability consistently.

-This quarter, Amphastar Pharmaceuticals generated an operating margin profit margin of 13.2%, down 16.6 percentage points year on year.
+In Q4, Amphastar Pharmaceuticals generated an operating margin profit margin of 19.4%, down 4.8 percentage points year on year.
 This contraction shows it was less efficient because its expenses increased relative to its revenue.

 8. Earnings Per Share

-In Q3, Amphastar Pharmaceuticals reported adjusted EPS of $0.93, down from $0.96 in the same quarter last year.
-Despite falling year on year, this print easily cleared analysts’ estimates.
-Over the next 12 months, Wall Street expects Amphastar Pharmaceuticals’s full-year EPS of $3.44 to shrink by 2.6%.
+In Q4, Amphastar Pharmaceuticals reported adjusted EPS of $0.73, down from $0.92 in the same quarter last year.
+This print missed analysts’ estimates, but we care more about long-term adjusted EPS growth than short-term movements.
+Over the next 12 months, Wall Street expects Amphastar Pharmaceuticals’s full-year EPS of $3.25 to grow 8.8%.

 9. Cash Is King